 Health Care, Strategy and Business Economics

-Professor Froeb has spent his professional life going in and out of academia and the government.
-As a government enforcer, he is exposed to interesting problems, and then has time to work on them when he returns to academia.
+Professor Froeb has spent his professional life going in and out of academia: Tulane, Dept of Justice, University of Chicago, Department of Justice, Vanderbilt University, Federal Trade Commission, Vanderbilt University, Department of Justice, and back to Vanderbilt University.
+As a government enforcer, Froeb gets exposed to interesting problems, and then works on them when he returns to academia.

 Luke has published dozens of papers on his varied interests, appearing in journals such as the RAND Journal of Economics, Journal of Econometrics, Journal of Law, Economics, & Organization, and the Antitrust Law Journal.